 For its part, the DeVos Department told the Chronicle that Diane Auer Jones, DeVos’s top higher education aide, recused from the decision on CEHE’s status.
 That would have made a lot of sense.
 Jones, before entering the Trump administration, got paid $50,000 to be CEHE’s expert witness when Colorado’s Republican attorney general sued the company for deceptive practices.
 Jones made some ridiculous assertions on behalf of the predatory company in the case, which remains pending with a Colorado judge after a 2017 trial.

 CEHE, which runs CollegeAmerica, Stevens-Henager, and Independence University, has a terrible record of deceiving, overcharging, and under-educating students, and of being in big trouble with law enforcement agencies and accreditors.
-The schools continue to get tens of millions from taxpayers, and, even though many of their students already take their classes online, they just got another $5.5 million from the new COVD-19 emergency relief bill.
+The schools continue to get tens of millions from taxpayers, and, even though many of their students already take their classes online, they just got another $5.5 million from the new COVD-19 emergency relief bill, which aimed to help schools and students adjust to the disruptions of the pandemic.
 Apart from the troubling conversion to non-profit, there is a more fundamental question: Should CEHE’s schools get taxpayer aid at all?